James-Oswald/NoMalicons/readme.md

-**!!This project is Depreciated and does not work with the current version of MAL!!**
+**!!This project is depreciated and does not work with the current version of MAL!!**

 Maintatining this to not break with each update to their CSS every month is too big a hastle, I surrender.

 # No Malicons!